TKTheTechie/graphql-solace-subscriptions/README.md

 > Subscriptions resolvers are not a function, but an object with `subscribe` method, that returns `AsyncIterable`.

-The `AsyncIterator` method will tell the MQTT client to listen for messages from the MQTT broker on the topic provided, and wraps that listener in an `AsyncIterator` object.
+The `AsyncIterator` method will tell the Solace client to listen for messages from the Solace broker on the topic provided via a Queue, and wraps that listener in an `AsyncIterator` object.

 When messages are received from the topic, those messages can be returned back to connected clients.